-Correspondence education for professional students is defined as education through one or more courses by an institution that provides instructional materials by mail or electronic transmission, including examinations on the materials, to students who are separated from the instructor.
+Correspondence education is defined as education provided through one or more courses by an institution under which the institution provides instructional materials by mail or electronic transmission, including examinations on the materials, to students who are separated from the instructor.
 Interaction between the instructor and the student is limited, lacks regularity and substance, and is primarily initiated by the student.
 Courses are typically self-paced.
 Correspondence education is not the same as distance education.
-This policy is not applicable to every degree program; check with specific academic departments.

-- Students must earn a grade of C- or higher in eligible courses and receive prior approval from the Office of the Graduate and Professional Registrar.
-Students must also obtain prior written consent from department faculty.
+- Students must earn a grade of C- or higher in eligible courses and receive prior approval from the Undergraduate Enrollment Services Center.

 - If a student wishes to receive correspondence course credit toward the requirements for his/her major, prior written consent from department faculty must be obtained.

 - Correspondence courses must be offered by a regionally accredited college or university or be accredited by the Association for Biblical Higher Education.
 No more than 6 units may be transferred to meet General Education core requirements in Biblical, Theological, and Philosophical Formation.